sarahmeow86/bliss-initramfs/README.md

-You can easily install Poetry on your machine and then run `poetry install` from the root of this repository to have poetry automatically create a virtual environment and install any Python based dependencies for the project.
+You can easily install Poetry on your machine and then run `poetry install` from the root of this repository to have poetry automatically create a virtual environment and install any Python based dependencies for the project (Including all development dependencies like `black` and `beautysh`).

-### Black (Code Formatting)
+### Black (Code Formatting - Python)

-Before submitting a patch, make sure to run `black` on the code.
+If making changes to any Python code, make sure to run `black` on the code.
 The correct `black` version should have been installed after having ran `poetry install`.

+## Beautysh (Code Formatting - Bash)

+If making changes to any bash files (i.e files/init), please run `beautysh` on that file and re-test your changes.
+If it still works, you can submit your PR.